Xieyubing123/SneakRobberGame/README.md

     Extend display mode to play this game, otherwise you can only see the thief's view.
 Extend display will allow you to see the ghost view in one monitor and thief's view in another monitor.
-Two monitor will displayer different content each !!!
+Two monitor will display different content on each !!!

 ## Youtube Trailer video Link
 https://www.youtube.com/watch?v=91rKPY8-DF0&index=1&list=PLvhWUQw6L-BUyH9WPqSGZA2IP78ldxFsD